GSinghh/Calculator/README.md

 # Calculator
-Creating a basic web based calculator using HTML, CSS, JS
+Creating a basic web based calculator using HTML, CSS, JS.
+Final project for The Odin Project foundations.